 To study variation in the gene turnover rate, we used the software CAFE v4.2.1 (Han et al. 2013).
 Using this program, we estimated the rate of evolution (λ) and the direction of the change regarding the size of gene families across different lineages.
 We implemented two models, 1) in the first model, we estimated one λ value for cetaceans as a total group (crown and stem), and a second λ for all non-cetaceans branches of the tree, and 2) in the second model, we estimated one λ for the stem Cetacea, another λ for the crown Cetacea, and a third λ for all non-cetaceans branches of the tree.
 The divergence time between species was obtained from the TimeTree 5 database (Kumar et al. 2022).

-Enrichment analysis
+Physiological phenotypes associated with the positively selected genes

-To understand what molecular functions and phenotypes are associated with the genes that show the signature of positive selection, we used the web server Enrichr (Xie et al. 2021).
-This platform is a search engine that allows the querying of annotated genes combining knowledge from multiple databases to provide information regarding mammalian genes.
-We considered a category overrepresented if it had an adjusted probability value of less than 0.01.
-The adjusted probability is calculated from the resulting list of categories with raw p-values equal to or lower than 0.05 through the procedure of False Discovery Rate (chosen FDR is also 0.01) (Benjamini and Hochberg 1995).
-FDR aims to reduce the final number of false positive categories in the results.
+To understand the physiological phenotypes to which our list of ion channels with the signature of positive selection are associated, we performed an analysis using the mammalian phenotype ontology database (Blake et al. 2003; Eppig et al. 2015) as implemented in the Enrichr platform (https://maayanlab.cloud/Enrichr/) (Xie et al. 2021).
+In this analysis, we compared our gene list of positively selected ion channels (query list) against the gene list of the platform (subject list), which has 9767 genes grouped in 4601 phenotypical categories.
+The platform calculates the adjusted p-values from all raw p-values using the FDR procedure, and we considered only the phenotype categories with adjusted p-values equal to or below 0.01.

 Structural methods